-In 2005 my son, Stefan and his wife, Rachel decided that they would like to live for some time outside of the U.S. Stefan found a job at a Vietnamese company in Hanoi and Rachel found a job in the international school teaching English.
+In 2005 my son, Stefan and his wife, Rachel decided that they would like to live for awhile outside of the U.S. Stefan found a job at a Vietnamese company in Hanoi and Rachel found a job in the international school teaching English.
 We now had a great excuse to go to SE Asia.
 The trip included time in Vietnam, Myanmar, and Cambodia.

 Vietnam: